syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ![](SfDataForm_images/MoreFieldsOnLoad.png)

-If you want to generate MiddleName and LastName fields at runtime, you need to set `refreshLayout` flag as `true` and call [RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method which triggers `AutoGeneratingDataFormItem` event again and generates the items based on `refreshLayout` flag.
+If you want to generate the MiddleName and LastName fields at runtime, you should set `refreshLayout` flag to `true` and call the [RefreshLayout](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.SfDataForm~RefreshLayout.html) method which triggers `AutoGeneratingDataFormItem` event again and generates the items based on `refreshLayout` flag.

 {% tabs %}
 {% highlight c# %}